Breadcrumb

 Course Requirements

-Mathematics to A level (or equivalent) is required and Further Maths AS or A level (or equivalent) is desirable, as is either Physics or Chemistry.
-Computing A level (or equivalent) qualifications are not required, but may be useful once you get here.
+Mathematics to A level (or equivalent) is required, as well as Further Mathematics AS or A level (or equivalent) if offered at your school.
+Physics or Chemistry would be desirable third subjects.
+Computing A level (or equivalent) qualifications are not required but may be useful once you get here.

 The application process

 All applicants for Computer Science across the University will be asked to sit a pre-interview written assessment (the TMUA) at their local testing centre.
+The Test of Mathematics for University Admissions (TMUA) lasts 2 hours 30 minutes in total and comprises of multiple-choice questions.
+This assessment will form part of our holistic assessment of candidates' achievements, abilities and potential and is no more, and no less important than any of the other pieces of information considered during the admissions process.
+Further information can be found on the University website.
 Registration for this assessment is required in advance.
-These will form part of our holistic assessment of candidates' achievements, abilities and potential and are no more, and no less important than any of the other pieces of information considered during the admissions process.
-Further information can be found on the University website.
+Registration closes mid-September.

 Candidates will usually have 2 interviews of 30 minutes each, focusing on mathematics and candidates' aptitude for the course.